The Right and Wrong Definitions of Technology

 Culture!
 We might even categorize religion here.
 (I consider culture the most underrated technology.)

-Human relations (think international relations)
+Human relations (think community building or zoom out to international relations)

 We'll stop here---not because we cannot think of other good sources of technology, but because those sources are truly limitless.
 Anything practical or productive you have ever thought---any creative energy---is a source of technology.
 Technology is all those things that are worth investing ourselves (time, energy, capital...all of it) in doing because by definition they make us better off.